-I hope this letter finds you in good health and spirits as we head into the fall season.
-It has been a productive month in Sacramento as my fellow State Senators and I have continued working to help families safely move forward through the pandemic as our State continues the process of keeping businesses safely open, just as students begin returning to school for in-person classes.
+I hope this letter finds you in good health and spirits as we head into the fall and holiday seasons.
+It has been a productive last couple of months as my fellow State Senators and I have continued working to help families safely move forward through the pandemic while our State continues the process of keeping businesses, schools and universities safely open.

 My Capitol office team and I have been busy working to deliver more supportive resources and budget wins for our district.
-From increased funding for the County Veteran Service officers who help our military veterans troubleshoot or access their benefits, to equipment and building upgrade finances for the City of La Habra Heights Fire Department: wherever I can, I will support those in our community who are doing their best to serve and protect us.
+From increased funding for the County Veteran Service officers who help our military veterans troubleshoot or access their benefits, to state funding for upgrades to Smith Park Aquatic Center in Pico Rivera and Parnell Park in Whittier: wherever I can, I will support our community.

-My district office team and I have been busy reconnecting with our regional partners.
-From laptop giveaways to students in advance of the new school year, to community bike rides displaying new activity and transportation spaces, to ribbon cutting ceremonies welcoming new entrepreneurial enterprises to our cities: we are out there and excited about seeing everyone wherever we can be of service.
+My district office team and I have been busy working with our regional partners.
+From laptop giveaways, to ribbon cutting ceremonies welcoming new entrepreneurial enterprises to our cities, we are out there and excited about seeing our community come together.

 As always, I stand ready to help you resolve any issues you may have with any state agencies, and encourage you to please reach out to either my Capitol or District offices for assistance at (562) 406-1001 or visit https://sd32.senate.ca.gov/.